diemkay/codewars/README.md

 ### What

-[Codewars](https://www.codewars.com/) is a website where developers can train on code challenges called 'katas'.
+[Codewars](https://www.codewars.com/) is a website where developers can train on code challenges called 'katas', like in martial arts.

-It's similar to Codecademy and HackerRank, but [according to the founders](https://news.ycombinator.com/item?id=4786619) it's focused more on experienced developers and the interactive competition aspect.
-My dad teaches karate, so I like how the website mimics kyū ranks and associated belts from martial arts, from beginner (7-8 kyu) to hard (1-2 kyu).
+It's similar to Codecademy and HackerRank, but [focused on experienced developers](https://news.ycombinator.com/item?id=4786619) and the interactive competition aspect.
+My dad teaches karate, so I like how the website mimics kyū ranks and associated belts from martial arts, from beginner (7-8 kyu) to expert (1-2 kyu).

 ### Why